kyungjae-lee/engineers-notebook/real-time-operating-systems/introduction-to-rtos.md

   * Sometimes execution of a high priority process will get delayed in order to serve 5 or 6 low priority tasks.
 High throughput is achieved by serving 5 low priority tasks than by serving a single high priority one.
 (If 5 or 6 low priority applications are waiting to run, then the GPOS may delay 1 or 2 high priority task in order to increase the throughput.)

   * In GPOS, the scheduler typically uses a fairness policy to dispatch threads and processes onto the CPU.
-Such a policy enables the high overall throughput required by desktop and server applications, but offers no guarantees that high-priority, time critical threads or processes will execute in preference to lower-priority threads.
+Such a policy enables the high overall throughput required by desktop and server applications, but offers no guarantees that high-priority, time-critical threads or processes will execute in preference to lower-priority threads.

-* **RTOS (Higher Time-predictability)**
+* **RTOS (High Time-predictability)**

   * In RTOS, thread execute in the order of their priority.
-If a high priority thread becomes ready to run, it will take over the CPU from any lower-priority thread that may be executing.
+If a high-priority thread becomes ready to run, it will take over the CPU from any lower-priority thread that may be executing.

   * Here a high-priority thread gets executed over the low priority ones.
 All "low priority thread execution" will get paused.
 A high-priority thread execution will get overridden only if a request comes from an even higher-priority threads.